-From that fire, all the rest of the homes got their hearth fires and as a symbol of purification and unification of the people.
-Today, knowing how to make a fire on your own without using modern conveniences of the match or lighter is an art and skill most have forgotten.
+From that fire, all the rest of the homes got their hearth fires as a symbol of purification and unification of the people.
+Today, knowing how to make a fire on your own without using the modern conveniences of a match or lighter is an art and skill most have forgotten.

 However, today, when said conveniences are lacking due to weather, power outages, and social unrest as in Syria, knowing how to light a fire can save your life.
 There are a plethora of ways to starting to start a fire from the rubbing of two sticks together.

 The Fire drill has been taught to Boy Scouts since its inception.
 Other methods employ lenses made of glass and ice.
 A Neolithic Polynesian and Southeast Asian method is the fire piston.
 There are even strange techniques like using lemon, and one technique that uses a nine-volt battery and steel wool.

 However, one of the most reliable is using a Ferro rod and striker that will get your fire started and burning even in adverse weather conditions where all other methods fail.

 Today, you will look at 5 variations on this theme, and you can choose one of them that fits best with your needs in case you need to have the warmth of a roaring fire to keep you and your family secure for whatever reason.